By The Sure Bettor | Updated June 11, 2020

-Betfair remains the biggest and most popular betting exchange but they are facing increased competition from the likes of Smarkets and Betconnect who are introducing innovative ideas.
+Betfair remains the biggest and most popular betting exchange but they are facing increased competition from the likes of Smarkets and Betconnect who are introducing innovative features.

 Back and lay betting

-At a betting exchange, you can back (buy) an outcome like you would at a traditional bookmaker or you can lay (sell) an outcome.
+At a betting exchange, you can place both back and lay bets.
+You can back (buy) an outcome like you would at a traditional bookmaker or you can lay (sell) an outcome.
 Let’s check out this in more detail.